-Welcome to the Juniper Square Private Fund Feature, your monthly interview series with new and established funds in the close-ended space.
-In this edition, we are excited to interview Daniel Ibri, Co-founder and Managing Partner of Mindset Ventures, an early-stage VC focused on B2B technology startups.
+Welcome to the Juniper Square Private Fund Feature, your monthly interview series with [private funds] .
+In this edition, we are excited to interview Daniel Ibri, Co-Founder & Managing Partner of Mindset Ventures, an early-stage VC focused on B2B technology startups.

 Daniel, can you share when you first became interested in the venture capital space and what sparked that interest?